 When is the right time to consider moving into a care home?

-Elderly people often have chronic conditions and rely on medication.
-This will be vital for their well-being and is also a clear sign for concerned relatives – keep a close eye on their medication, remind them to take it and try to find ways of helping them to remember.
+Another key point to consider is your loved ones health.
+Many elderly people have chronic conditions and rely on medication.
+This will be vital for their well-being and is also a clear sign for concerned relatives.
+Keep a close eye on their medication, remind them to take it and try to find ways of helping them to remember.
 But if medication is consistently missed, this is a sign more support is needed.

+The safety and wellbeing of your loved one will always be the main concern.
 Signs of disorientation and confusion need to be closely monitored because of the risks to personal safety.
-Typical issues are the elderly person going out at unexpected times, perhaps late in the evening and or disordered behaviour.
-For example, a relative spoke to a Carehome Selection adviser recently about finding an iron placed in her mother’s fridge.
-You may find that disorientation is worse at certain times of the day.
-For example, relatives often describe getting a flurry of anxious phone calls during the evening, but the following morning, the elderly person may be very lucid and capable.
+Typical issues include, your loved one going out at unexpected times, perhaps late in the evening and/or disordered behaviour.
+For example, a relative spoke to one of our advisers recently about finding an iron placed in her mothers fridge, and this was her first main sign to seek help.
+You may also find that disorientation is worse at certain times of the day, evenings are mostly common.
+Relatives often describe getting a flurry of phone calls during the evening, but following morning their loved one not remembering the calls or being very alert and capable.

+If you’re still unsure?
 The key advice in this scenario is obtaining a professional opinion.
-In the UK, anyone with concern about an elderly relative is entitled to ask for a Care Needs Assessment.
-Your local authority is obliged to carry this out for you, regardless of whether your relative will be self-funding or entitled to social services funding.
+In the UK, anyone with concerns about their loved one is entitled to ask for a Care Needs Assessment.
+Your local authority is obliged to carry this out for you, regardless of whether your loved one will be self-funding or social services funding.
 This assessment is carried out by a social worker.

 Sometimes, people disagree with the view of a care needs assessment and very often, the care needs of an elderly person changes over time.
-If you feel your relatives’ needs have changed, you are entitled to request another care needs assessment and there is no set amount of time which needs to pass between one assessment and another.
-With increasing pressures on social services resources, there can be a wait for assessments, so if you feel your relative may need one, or another assessment is required because needs have changed, it is better to apply sooner rather than later.
+If you feel your loved ones needs have changed, you are entitled to request another care needs assessment and there is no set amount of time which needs to pass between one assessment and another.

 Of course, considering a move to a care home involves complex emotions, relationships and difficult questions.
 Many families are reluctant to address the question of a care home, knowing it is likely to involve major financial issues, so they put it off.
-Often, the elderly person themself is strongly opposed to a move into a care home or would prefer to move into a relative’s home.
+Often, the elderly person themself is strongly opposed to a move into a care home.
 It is better to address these issues sooner rather than waiting until a crisis point; although that may be easier said than done.

 There are also some very good facilities, usually described as Senior Living accommodation, offering the option of self-contained flats; very different to the traditional ‘care home’ but with the option of accessing additional support within the same facility if needs increase.

-In conclusion, if you feel very worried about an elderly parent or relative, your first step should be obtaining a Care Needs Assessment.
+In conclusion, if you feel very worried about an elderly loved one, your first step should be obtaining a Care Needs Assessment.
 This will provide a professional, independent view which will help you and your family to work out what to do next.
-Remember, there are an increasing number of options and ways to access respite and day support, which may help your elderly relative and your family to decide on and agree next steps.
+Remember, there are an increasing number of options and ways to access respite and day support, which may help your loved one and your family to decide on and agree next steps.